Loathe (band): The Cold Sun and This Is as One split EP (2017–2018)

 Starting off 2018, the band released a split EP with SharpTone Records label mate Holding Absence on 8 February, and was followed up with a co-headline tour in March with support act Modern Error, along with God Complex at a show in Leeds.
 The band were nominated for their first award at the Metal Hammer Golden Gods Awards for best new band of 2018, and in April they were also nominated for Heavy Music Awards best UK breakthrough band, the latter of which the band performed at the award's announcements ceremony in Manchester.
-The band performed at the Slam Dunk and Teddy Rocks festivals in May, and in June the band's bassist Shayne Smith announced that after performing at Download Festival, he will be departing from the band to pursue a career as a tattoo artist, with his role being filled by ex-Holding Absence guitarist Feisal El-Khazragi.
-In early July the band performed at the 2018 Tech-Fest, and later that same month the band performed at the 2000 trees festival.
+The band performed at the Slam Dunk and Teddy Rocks festivals in May, and in June the band's bassist Shayne Smith announced that after performing at Download Festival, he would be leaving the band to pursue a career as a tattoo artist, with his role being filled by ex-Holding Absence guitarist Feisal El-Khazragi.
+In early July, the band performed at the 2018 Tech-Fest, and later that same month, the band performed at the 2000 trees festival.
 In September, they were the supporting band for Sikth during their "Riddles of Humanity" UK tour, along with also supporting Of Mice & Men on their mini-tour in the UK in November.
 In December, the band supported metal band Palm Reader in London.